Bollywood's Barfi wins at Indian film awards in Macau

-MACAU, July 6 (Reuters) - The film Barfi scooped top honours in India’s version of the Oscars at a ceremony in the Chinese gambling haven of Macau on Saturday that also celebrated a century of Bollywood, which makes up a big chunk of a multi-billion-dollar film industry.
+MACAU (Reuters) - The film Barfi scooped top honors in India’s version of the Oscars at a ceremony in the Chinese gambling haven of Macau on Saturday that also celebrated a century of Bollywood, which makes up a big chunk of a multi-billion-dollar film industry.

 Barfi is a romantic comedy about a mute and deaf man and his relationship with two women.
 The movie was praised by critics for its positive portrayal of physically disabled people, a somewhat unusual theme for Bollywood screenplays.